-- Generate income to support the College's charitable educational aims, - Improve the educational experience of current and future generations of students and to pursue excellence in scholarship by means of teaching and research and the provision of the cultural and social context which supports this, and - Produce the optimal sustainable return given the college's low risk tolerance and to preserve the value of investments against the threat of inflation over the long term.
+Generate income to support the College's charitable educational aims,

+- Improve the educational experience of current and future generations of students and to pursue excellence in scholarship by means of teaching and research and the provision of the cultural and social context which supports this, and - Produce the optimal sustainable return given the college's low risk tolerance and to preserve the value of investments against the threat of inflation over the long term.

-The investment strategy and performance is monitored by the Investment Committee which in turn reports to the College's Treasury Committee.
-At the year end, the value of the College's investments was £63.3m (of which £55.9m represents endowed funds) an increase of £4.3m on the previous year, including £1.7m of reinvested income and a £2.8m (4.8%) increase in capital value.
+The investment strategy and performance is monitored by the Investment Advisory Committee which in turn reports to the College's Treasury Committee.
+At the year end, the value of the College's investments was £66.9m (of which £61.3m represents endowed funds), an increase of £3.7m on the previous year, after the re-investment of £1.8m of income, and the transfer of £4m to cash reserves.
 The total investment income was c.2.9% over the year.

-Investment income was £1,784k, an increase of £44k on the previous year.
+Investment income was £1.9m, an increase of £116k on the previous year.